-* For when unit bases are set up on public land.
-In these instances filming may be conducted on private property or within a Council facility.
+* When unit bases are set up on public land.
+In these instances, filming may be conducted on private property or within a Council facility.

-Fee waivers may apply in various situations as listed in the Terms and Conditions ( PDF 93.69KB).
+Fee waivers may apply in various situations as listed in the Terms and Conditions ( PDF 203.46KB).